-In the center of Old Montreal, LHotel resides in an area once considered the heart and soul of Canada.
-Saint-Jacques Street, or Saint-James Street, was known at one time as the "Canadian Wall Street".
+In the center of Old Montreal, LHotel Montreal resides in an area that was at one time considered the heart and soul of Canada.
+Saint-Jacques Street, also known as St. James Street for historical reasons, was once dubbed the Canadian Wall Street.

-In 1945 the bank began renting office space and attracted many law firms, including that of Jean Drapeau, who would go on to become Montreal's most beloved and controversial mayor for three decades, building the Metro system and Place des Arts and bringing the 1967 World Exposition and 1976 Olympic Games to Montreal.
+In 1945, the bank began renting office space and attracted many law firms, including that of Jean Drapeau, who would go on to become Montreal's best-known mayor.
+During his tenure of three decades, he was responsible for building the Metro system and Place des Arts, as well was bringing the 1967 World Exposition and 1976 Olympic Games to Montreal.

 LHotel Montreal opened its doors in May 2010 after extensive renovation.
 Please read more about our renovation.